 We’ve all heard of clipping.
 From the very beginning of learning to record, we are taught to avoid clipping at all costs.
 Many would think it’s synonymous with digital distortion and is in every way, shape, and form, a negative artifact of digital audio.
 But they would be wrong.
-Not all clipping is bad.
+Not all clipping is a bad thing.
 Clipping that sounds bad is bad; clipping that sounds good and helps us achieve louder volume levels is good.

-There are two different types, hard clipping and soft clipping.
+There are two different types, hard clipping, and soft clipping.

 Hard clipping distorts the sound while adding additional harmonics to the original source.This can sound cool on its own as just an effect.
 But it can also be particularly useful when used on sub frequency instruments, such as the ever popular 808 kick drum.
 These additional harmonics will make the sub frequencies more audible on smaller speakers.

 Unlike hard clipping where waves are completely squared off, with soft clipping the waves are more rounded to create a smooth transition between the clipped and unclipped sections of the waveform.
 This makes for a more pleasing sounding distortion that isn’t as harsh as hard clipping.
-Analog gear and magnetic tape does this naturally when transformers and circuits are overdriven Many compressors and limiters also have soft clipping built in as a standard feature.
+Analog gear and magnetic tape does this naturally when transformers and circuits are overdriven.
+Many compressors and limiters also have soft clipping built in as a standard feature.

 You can also use them to “clip” or shave off the top peaks of your waveform so you can tame transients, add harmonic content, and effectively achieve a higher perceived loudness.
-Seems simple enough, however there’s an art to using one as too much will leave you with dull transient-less material.
+Seems simple enough however, there’s an art to using one as too much will leave you with dull transient-less material.